Sabrinas Organizing

 Start small when organizing for the first time.

-I told her she needed to start small and stop worrying about getting the entire project completed.
-Adding a recurring appointment (with an alarm) for each week to her digital calendar works well to start decluttering.
-I like Sunday afternoons (between 3:00 PM to 5:00 PM) because people have usually done everything they need to do over the weekend, and they have a few hours before they start preparing dinner and getting ready for the next day.
+I told her she needed to start small and stop worrying about completing the entire project.
+Adding a recurring appointment (with an alarm) to her digital calendar each week helps her begin decluttering and reminds her that she needs to do these tasks.
+I like Sunday afternoons (between 3:00 PM and 5:00 PM) because people usually do everything they need to do on Saturday, and they have a few hours before preparing dinner and getting ready for the next day.

-When the day comes to take action, I told her to allocate a few hours at first, clearing out the clutter in the home's main area, like your living room or kitchen.
-Each week, add a few more hours till you get to about a 4-hour time slot.
-In four hours, you can dismantle an area and reorganize it completely.
+Another way to stop worrying about decluttering is to set aside a specific time each week.
+When the day comes to take action, I told her to allocate a few hours at first to clearing out the clutter in the home's central areas, such as the living room or kitchen.
+Each week, add a few more hours until you reach approximately a 4-hour time slot.
+In four hours, you can dismantle an area like a small kitchen, bathroom, or closet and completely reorganize it.

 1. You will be able to see the results and how you feel about the uncluttered space, which will reinforce positive behavior.

-After we finished the conversation, she was calmer and more motivated to do something about her space.
-She didn't need to listen to her family anymore and be a defeatist.
+After we finished the conversation, she was calmer and more motivated to take action in her space.
+She no longer needed to listen to her family and be a defeatist.
 She also realized that the time constraint, not her being messy, was the real issue.

 Clutter is a cray for Help quote by Sabrina Quairoli from Sabrinas Organizing